runmat-org/runmat/TEMP_WORK_CONTEXT.md

 - Desktop GUI builds now install the same lifecycle observer: `runmat-runtime` notifies `runmat-plot` when a figure closes, the single-window manager keeps a per-handle atomic close flag, and `PlotWindow` checks that flag each frame so MATLAB `close(handle)` tears down the corresponding winit window immediately instead of leaving a stale canvas on screen.
 - The native window manager and GUI thread manager now participate in the shared close-signal path (`gui/native_window.rs`, `gui/thread_manager.rs`).
 The lifecycle module automatically routes plotting through native windows first, then the GUI thread manager, then the single-window fallback (unless `RUNMAT_PLOT_DESKTOP_BACKEND` overrides the order).
 Every backend receives the shared close signal, so multi-window shells can keep multiple canvases alive concurrently while still tearing them down instantly when MATLAB code issues `close(handle)`.
 - Parser parity resumed: `stairs` reuses the shared line-style parser end-to-end (marker metadata now feeds both CPU and GPU packers, so dashed/marker-heavy stairs no longer drop to CPU), and `bar`/`hist` accept MATLAB’s `'FaceColor','flat'` syntax by generating per-bar color cycles on the CPU path while automatically skipping the GPU packers when flat colors are requested.
+- Execution payloads now surface structured warnings and stdin event logs; the wasm session exposes `cancelExecution()` for cooperative interrupts and `setInputHandler(handler)` so hosts can satisfy `input`/`pause` directly.
+Provider telemetry is reset per-run and feeds the new `profiling` block (`totalMs`/`cpuMs`/`gpuMs`/`kernelCount`) so the upcoming UI panes can chart execution costs without scraping console text.

 This means our next work streams are:
 1. Zero-copy renderer integration (shared WGPU context, GPU buffer refs, renderer perf work).